awbrown90/CarND-PID-Control-Project/README.md

 The P term greatly impacted the amount of sway that the car had, the larger the value the larger distance it would osscillate.
 A high P value was important for the car to do tight turns, but too large and it would sway when going stright.
 The D term was very important for dampening the sway factor, and was set just by experimentation.
 The I term although not having a large impact to the overall system was being used to help offset the steering biasis.

-Although the car could go up to 30 MPH would the parameters chosen, it was set back down to 20 MPH just to be safe.
+Although the car could go up to 30 MPH with the parameters chosen, it was set back down to 20 MPH just to be safe.

 ---

 ## Dependencies